 - A. Positive School Climate - Each teacher develops a Positive Classroom Climate where children are listened to, feel safe to talk, and which offers many opportunities for the development of the child. - Every child and staff member is regarded as unique and is valued and treated with respect. - Our school has an active Parents' Association.
-Guest speakers are often organised to speak to parents regarding children's health and well-being. - Good relationships between students, parents, teachers and management founded on respect create a positive school environment where the SPHE curriculum can be fully implemented. - B. Discrete Time
+Guest speakers are often organised to speak to parents regarding children's health and wellbeing. - Good relationships between students, parents, teachers and management founded on respect create a positive school environment where the SPHE curriculum can be fully implemented. - B. Discrete Time

 Teachers ensure that all children are present during SPHE.
-The Stay Safe programme is taught in each class every year.
-Please refer to our Stay Safe Policy for further details.
+No child is withdrawn during the Stay Safe programme, which is taught from Senior Infants to 6th class in each year.
 SPHE may be timetabled for 30 mins per week, one hour per fortnight or blocks of 1-2 hours per month where feasible or appropriate.